workwithabby/BiBi-Workspace/README.md

 # 📘 BiBi Workspace

-BiBi Workspace is a course management, note-taking, planning, timetable scheduling, file tracking, and cloud synchronization in one polished website appication.
+BiBi Workspace is a course management, note-taking, planning, timetable scheduling, file tracking, and cloud synchronization platform in one polished web application.

 ## 👩‍💻 Developed by